-About six years ago, when I happened to read a couple of food blogs and reviews about restaurants, I liked it so much that I wanted to do it too.
+About seven years ago, when I happened to read a couple of food blogs and reviews about restaurants, I liked it so much that I wanted to do it too.

 I am not a cook or a chef, I am not a qualified food critic either, don’t ask me the difference between Hollandaise and Mayonnaise, that’s definitely not the intention of this blog. 🙂

 I like to let people know about my overall experience at a restaurant, more like a heads-up before they actually visit the place.

 I write about the place in general, the ease of access, the ambience, the food, the service, my overall dining experience, and whether it was value for money or not from a ‘normal’ customer’s point of view.
 I know VFM can be very relative, but if you read a couple of blogs, you’ll understand.
 Most of my reviews are accompanied by clicks of food, so a person reading my blog can have a decent expectation set before visiting a place.

 Do I go for invited events – Food festivals, a new menu launch, blogger’s table invite and so on?